-Environmental Component ( Subcomponent ) Option Level of Effect Impact Considerations (Implementation and Operational Activities) Alternative 3: Do Nothing 0 No impacts anticipated.
-Alternative 1: Replacement (Same Location) $\bigcirc$ • Minimal short-term impact related to additional fuel required for detour Economic (Regional) Alternative 2: Replacement (New Location) $\bigcirc$ • Minimal short-term impact related to additional fuel required for detour (Regional) Alternative 3: Do Nothing 0 No impacts anticipated.
-Alternative 1: Replacement (Same Location) $\bigcirc$ • Moderate impacts to the local transportation network will occur during construction of the new crossing.
+Environmental Component (Subcomponent) Option Level of Effect Impact Considerations (Implementation and Operational Activities) Alternative 3: Do Nothing \bigcirc No impacts anticipated.
+Alternative 1: Replacement (Same Location) 0 Minimal short-term impact related to additional fuel required for detour Economic (Regional) Alternative 2: Replacement (New Location) \bigcirc Minimal short-term impact related to additional fuel required for detour (Regional) Alternative 3: Do Nothing 0 No impacts anticipated.
+Alternative 1: Replacement (Same Location) • Moderate impacts to the local transportation network will occur during construction of the new crossing.
 Following construction, pedestrian crossings on the bridge will be improved and more accessible.
 Technical (Transportation) Alternative 2: Replacement (New Location) • Moderate impacts to the local transportation network will occur during construction of the new crossing.
 Following construction, pedestrian crossings on the bridge will be improved and more accessible.
 Alternative 3: Do Nothing • No impacts initially, however if the deterioration is not remediated and the crossing fails, this would have a negative impact on transportation network.
-Technical Alternative 1: Replacement (Same Location) $\bigcirc$ A new bridge structure would be designed to current standards and would be more resilient to climate-related impacts.
-Fewer maintenance requirements and greater longevity.
-Infrastructure) Alternative 2: Replacement (New Location) 0 A new bridge structure would be designed to current standards and would be more resilient to climate-related impacts.
-Fewer maintenance requirements and greater longevity.
+Technical Replacement more resilient to climate-related impacts. - Infrastructure) cture)Alternative 2: Replacement (New Location)• A new bridge structure would be designed to current standards and more resilient to climate-related impacts. • Fewer maintenance requirements and greater longevity.
+1

-Environmental Component ( Subcomponent ) Option Level of Effect Impact Considerations (Implementation and Operational Activities) Alternative 3: Do Nothing Climate-related impacts would continue to be a concern if no efforts are made to improve the structure.
+Environmental Component (Subcomponent) Option Level of Effect Impact Considerations (Implementation and Operational Activities) Alternative 3: Do Nothing Climate-related impacts would continue to be a concern if no efforts are made to improve the structure.
 Continued deterioration, if not addressed, would threaten the safety of the road infrastructure at the bridge.
 Does not address the problem